Handmade Rakhi is the best way to show affection for your brother. Know with us how to make Rakhi at home.

 - Once they are independent of loops, with a toothbrush rub hard on these threads and brush them with strong strokes by holding tight on the knot.
 With repeated strokes, the silk threads turn fluffy and soft.

 - To make the string, divide the three-fourth part of the silk thread into two equal parts and plait them separately.
 At the end tie a knot and brush the end again.

-- Once this is done decorate it with beads or sitaras.
+- Once this is done, decorate it with beads or sitaras.
 Stick them with glue.
-You can purchase the sponge of a suitable color, cut it into a star shape, decorate it with beads or sitaras.
+You can purchase the sponge of a suitable colour, cut it into a star shape, decorate it with beads or sitaras.
 Golden threads can be entwined used for decoration.
 And then stick it with glue.